 Rancher's vegan wife sets out to save cattle

 What good is a cow to a cattle rancher if it can't eventually be eaten?
 Tommy Sonnen found himself with this problem after his wife came out as vegan.
-Steve Hartman went 'On the Road' to find out what happened next.
+Steve Hartman went to find out what happened next.

 View CBS News In